 o Obtained and examined the computation of the fair value of the construction service under JDA with reference to project cost estimates and mark up considered by the management;

-o Obtained the JDA entered into by the Company and compared the ratio of constructed area share arrangement between the Company and the landowner as mentioned in the agreement to the computation sheet prepared by the management;
+o Obtained the JDA entered into by the Company and compared the ratio of constructed area share arrangement between the Company and the landowner as mentioned in the agreement to the computation sheet prepared by the management; and

 o Tested the computation for recognition of revenue over a period of time for revenue contracts forming part of JDA and management's assessment of stage of completion of projects and project cost estimates.

-• Assessed the adequacy and appropriateness of disclosures included in financial statements, in accordance with applicable accounting standards.
+• Assessed the adequacy and appropriateness of disclosures included in standalone financial statements, in accordance with applicable accounting standards.

 |